pettinen/dionysos/README.md

 dependencies work.
 At the very least you'll need Python 3.6 and Postgres 10.0.

-Compability is not a priority.
-Rather, I'm using this project to learn about some of the newest web technologies.
+Compatibility is not a priority.
+Rather, I'm using this project to learn about some of the newer web technologies.
 Don't expect the site to work with anything except the latest Firefox and Chrome.